 You may be surprised to learn that what you were taught about marriage is different from what the Bible actually says.

-Photo of the Fall of Man, an oil on canvas painting, courtesy of RDKimages via Wikimedia, painted in 1616 by Hendrik Goltzius and original at the National Gallery of Art, Washington D.C., are in the public domain.
+Photo of the Fall of Man, an oil on canvas painting, courtesy of RDKimages via Wikimedia, painted in 1616 by Hendrik Goltzius.
+The original resides at the National Gallery of Art, Washington D.C., and is in the public domain.